stoplightio/spectral/CONTRIBUTING.md

 ## To run tests

-We run tests in the two envirnoments that Spectral supports - the browser, and node.js.
+We run tests in the two environments that Spectral supports - the browser, and node.js.
 Browser tests are run in a headless Chrome browser via the Karma test runner, while node.js tests are run via the Jest test runner.

 Tests should usually be written for both environments, but there are valid cases when you need to write separate tests for each test runner.
 To do so, just create a file with `*.karma.test.ts` suffix or `*.jest.test.ts`.
 A good example of Jest only tests are the tests covering Spectral's CLI functionality - something that obviously is not relevant to the browser context.